miriam-lau/My-Pantry/README.md

 ## Project Design
-A [proposal](./docs/proposal/development_README.md) was drafted with an implementation timeline during the development process.
+- A [proposal](./docs/proposal/development_README.md) was drafted with an implementation timeline during the development process.
+- [Wireframes](./docs/proposal/wireframe_doc.md) were created and used to convey the website design.

-A [database schema](./docs/proposal/schema.md) was prepared in addition to the design proposal.
+- A [database schema](./docs/proposal/schema.md) was prepared in addition to the design proposal.

 ## Technology